RETURN TO TOP OF PAGE

 *Dean Spillane-Walker* has been hosting "impossible conversations" for those struggling with collapse awareness.
 Trained in counseling, Dean's website, Living Resilience, features "Transformative tools, support, and practices for people bravely facing human-caused collapse of Earth and human systems." • *Rupert Read* was a philosophy professor at the University of East Anglia, U.K. when he stepped into activism.
 First in the Green Party and then Extinction Rebellion.
 After this episode was recorded, he reported on his website that after 26 years in the academy, "I've taken voluntary severance ... to dedicate myself to the Climate Majority Project." • *Joe Brewer* explores and practices regenerative design scaled to bioregions.
 This work entails attending to the social needs and opportunities as much as those that the regional ecology calls forth.
 His 2021 book is The Design Pathway for Regenerating Earth.

 ROW 21: ANOTHER ROUND OF LEADING VOICES: These three videos all entail guests featured in earlier episodes of Postdoom Conversations.
-Michael Dowd valued them so much that he reprised opportunities for more people to hear them. *Karen and Jordan Perry* appeared in 2022 on David Baum's "Collapse Club" podcast, and it is crossposted here.
-"Getting Real About Collapse" is the title. • In 2021 Barbara Cecil cohosted with Michael a conversation with *Joanna Macy* titled "Children of the Passage".
+Michael Dowd valued them so much that he reprised opportunities for more people to hear them. *Karen Perry*, titled "Smoke and Fire," appeared in 2022 on David Baum's "Collapse Club" podcast, and it is crossposted here.
+In 2021 Barbara Cecil cohosted with Michael a conversation with *Joanna Macy* titled "Children of the Passage".
 (The sequel hosted by Dowd appears in Row 3 above and was recorded exactly a year later during which time, collapse became even more evident.
 Hence the title, "To Collapse Well".) • The *Meg Wheatley* video here dates to October 2022.
 Titled "Beyond Hope and Fear", this is actually the first time that Michael recorded a conversation with her for a wider public.
 The previous conversation with Meg appears in Row 3 above, and it was hosted by Terry Patten in May 2020.